sed-group/sed-backend/README.md

 - Run `docker-compose up -d` again.

 ### Production setup
 In production (on the SED Server) things are slightly different.
+We need to run two compose files at the same time.
 - Go to project root
 - Run `docker-compose -f docker-compose.yml -f docker-compose.prod.yml build`
 - Run `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d`
 - Done

 The reason we need to setup production slightly differently is because we also need docker-compose to use the contents of `docker-compose.prod.yml` which contains setup instructions that are specific to the production environment.
+In short, `docker-compose.prod.yml` sets up a new docker container, which contains a TLS termination proxy using nginx.
+Incomming HTTPS traffic is handled by the nginx container, which translates it to HTTP for the FastAPI container.
+This allows FastAPI to communicate with HTTP within the docker network, while clients connecting to the API can communicate safely with HTTPS.

+TLS is achieved using a certbot certificate, which is mounted into the container in `docker-compose.prod.yml`.
+The `nginx/` directory contains the rest of the necessary files to make this work.
+Note that the setup requires knowledge of what the domain name is.
+At the time of writing, it was `imspc063247.ppd.chalmers.se`.
+Attempting to deploy using the production composition on any other domain will not work without minor tweaks to the build code.

 ### Manual docker setup
 This is for documentation purposes.
 If docker-compose is working, then you should probably use that instead.